 - An iPhone that's had its battery replaced (it's possible you iPhone's battery needs replacing.
 Apple is offering to replace batteries in iPhone models from iPhone 6 onwards for just £25/$29 right now - more information about iPhone battery replacement here).

 Generally speaking a smartphone that's a decade old wouldn't be worth selling, but the original iPhone has a nostalgia factor that can't be equalled by later models.

 If you're looking to offload the original iPhone, however, you probably won't be too pleased with Apple's valuation.
-Ahead of the iPhone 6 launch in 2014, we found that the maximum Dataserv estimate for the first iPhone was £5.
-Now, though, Apple says the original iPhone has "no resale value", although you might find a collector who's interested in the aging handset or it's slightly newer cousins the iPhone 3G and iPhone 3Gs.
+Apple says the original iPhone has "no resale value", although you might find a collector who's interested in the aging handset or it's slightly newer cousins the iPhone 3G and iPhone 3Gs.

 Your best chance of finding a collector like that is eBay.
 In fact, if it's completely sealed in its original packaging it's possible you could get enough to pay for a brand-new iPhone - they're sometimes seen on eBay for more than £1,000.
 That's pretty optimistic, though, and a more realistic expectation might be £20 to £100.
 And don't forget that you'll need to pay eBay and PayPal fees on top of postage if you sell through the online auction site.

 It's worth investigating Gumtree to avoid such charges, though you won't get the support you get from eBay and PayPal if you use that service.